khetansarvesh/NLP/unitask_downstream_nlp/README.md

 # ********** <ins> Non Generative Tasks -- Natural Language Understanding (NLU) Tasks </ins> **********
-This is a family of tasks which includes tasks in which we understand the dataset given.
-It consists of following tasks :

 ### 1. <ins> Classification Tasks </ins> :
 - [Sentence level classification Tasks](https://github.com/khetansarvesh/NLP/tree/main/unitask_downstream_nlp/Sentence-Level-Classification)